ddevault/starbound-dev/networking/data-types.md

 ## NetTile

 The following table contains the structure of a NetTile.
-Red rows indicate that the green rows following are dependent on the red field's value being non-zero.
+Several fields identified by superscripts determine whether other fields are used.

 <table class="table">
     <thead>